isomerpages/ogp-isomer/_getting-started/Roles & responsibilities.md

 These can all be done through IsomerCMS.

-**Isomer will be responsible for website hosting, maintenance, support and ensuring compliance to relevant clauses of the IM8, DSS and UC.** We are here to ensure that your website is up and running smoothly, and we provide technical support if you encounter any issues.
+**Isomer will be responsible for website hosting, maintenance, support, and ensuring compliance with relevant clauses of the IM8, DSS, and UC.** We are here to ensure that your website is up and running smoothly, and we provide technical support if you encounter any issues.

 Isomer also provides the following services: